3 Ideas for a Wellness Fair Your Team will Love

 In short, a health fair focuses more on physical health and traditional healthcare, while a wellness fair touches on various pillars of wellness; including mental, environmental, social and financial, in addition to physical.

-For example, a health fair may include:
+Common health fair topics may include:

 • Basic healthcare education and resource-sharing